Governor Whitmer declares January

 1-800-RADON GAS (1-800-723-6642).

 You can also find out information and buy radon test kits at your local health department.
-Please visit the JCHD Environmental Health Division Website here or stop in and see our staff at 1715 Lansing Ave - Room 001 on the Ground Floor in the main lobby.
+Please visit the JCHD Environmental Health Division Website here or come in for more information.